 In CRP, he taught qualitative research, community-based research and pre- and post-fieldwork courses in support of CUSP and CUMI.
 In addition, he co-taught a graduate/undergraduate service-learning course in City and Regional Planning as part of the New Orleans Planning Initiative (NOPI).
 The participants in this course developed a comprehensive recovery plan, in conjunction with community partners and Ninth Ward residents in New Orleans.
 A number of participants collaborated on a book describing their planning experience with NOPI in Rebuilding Community after Katrina: Transformative Education in the New Orleans Planning Initiative (Reardon & Forester, 2016).

-He was the inaugural director of Cornell’s Center for Community-Engaged Learning and Research (2011-2015), now the Office of Engagement Initiatives.
+He was the inaugural director of Cornell’s Center for Community-Engaged Learning and Research (2011-2015).

 Richard’s research during his time at the University of Georgia focused on adult learners in higher education with a particular focus on community-based global learning, the experience of immigrant communities and policies and practices that accommodate greater access to education.
 His current research focuses on student learning, faculty development, partnerships and institutional approaches in the field of community-engaged learning and research.